endurantgames/cosmiclegends/src/classes/divine.md

 ::::::::::: ability-list ::::::::::::

-Courage of Ares

-:   Your divine spirit won't give up, even when the odds are
-    against you.
-    When you are below half your Health, add 1 to the dice pool to advance any Goal.

 Stamina of Atlas

 :   You are tougher than a mere mortal.
 Increase your maximum Health to 15.